 Are there any good YouTube Videos for KDP books creation?

-Some YouTube KDP creators are really stepping up the game and delivering really good content that is better than some paid content in my opinion.
+Some YouTube KDP creators are really stepping up the game and delivering good content that is better than some paid content in my opinion.
 For example, Paul Marles videos.
 The other channel that can be worth checking out is StackInProfit.
+But you may want to be really careful of using Canva graphic resources, free or paid, for creating your low content book.

 What is a good way to build or compile your KDP book pages?